attempt-this-online/attempt-this-online/docs/contributing.md

 ls src | entr -c cargo build --all-targets
 ```

-If you're using Docker container, the server will restart automatically when it is rebuilt.
+With the Docker Compose setup provided, the server will restart automatically when it is rebuilt.

 To rerun tests automatically as well: